Aurelie-Kamgang/dockerization-demo/best-practices-dockerfile/README.md

 ```

-- # syntax=docker/dockerfile:1: Indicates the use of advanced syntax for the Dockerfile.
+- `# syntax=docker/dockerfile:1`: Indicates the use of advanced syntax for the Dockerfile.
-- # check=error=true: Activates Build Checks and specifies that any errors detected during the build process should cause the build to fail.
+- `# check=error=true`: Activates Build Checks and specifies that any errors detected during the build process should cause the build to fail.

 2. Running the Build with Active Checks